MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

         RETURN SELECT 1 AS fn_securitypredicate_result
     WHERE @SalesRep = USER_NAME();

-    --Create a security policy to invoke and enforce the function each time a query is run on the Sales table.
+    /*Create a security policy to invoke and enforce the function each time a query is run on the Sales table.
-    --The security policy has a filter predicate that silently filters the rows available to read operations (SELECT, UPDATE, and DELETE).
-    CREATE SECURITY POLICY SalesFilter
+    The security policy has a filter predicate that silently filters the rows available to read operations (SELECT, UPDATE, and DELETE). */ CREATE SECURITY POLICY SalesFilter
     ADD FILTER PREDICATE rls.fn_securitypredicate(SalesRep)
     ON dbo.Sales